14Richa/14Richa/README.md

 A software developer with a passion for open source.
 I've had the pleasure of contributing to projects at Mozilla and Layer 5, and I'm always looking for new ways to get involved in the community.😄

-When I'm not coding, you can usually find me exploring new parts of the world or enjoying myself in different cultures.
-I believe that travel broadens the mind and helps us see the world from new perspectives.🌱
+When I'm not coding, you might find me exploring new destinations or getting my sweat on at cult.fit.
+I truly believe that travel and fitness are key ingredients to a happy, healthy life.
+They keep me energized and inspired, and I always come back to my work with fresh ideas and perspectives.🌱

 Thanks for stopping by my profile!
 Feel free to check out my projects and don't hesitate to get in touch.